google/googleapis.dart/googleapis_auth/README.md

 It is possible to access some APIs by just using an API key without OAuth2.

-A API key can be obtained on the Google Developers Console by creating a Key at the "Public API access" section (under DevConsole -> Project -> APIs & auth -> Credentials).
+An API key can be obtained on the Google Developers Console by creating a Key at the "Public API access" section (under DevConsole -> Project -> APIs & auth -> Credentials).